9Queens/CatStealingApp/README.md

   You can also watch the console as i make use of basic logging.

 - The dockerized solution is in [ debug ] mode, NOT release (keep that in mind).
-  You can, of course, change the Docker scripts — feel free.
+  You can of course, change the Docker scripts — feel free.

   Actual endpoints of the CatApp: